TheWover/CertStealer/README.md

 If you export a certificate with a private key as PFX then the password will be blank. *Blank*, not non-existent.

-If keys are marked as not exportable then you will have to patch CAPI to allow export of non-exportable keys.
+If keys are marked as not exportable then you will have to patch CAPI to allow export of non-exportable keys in the current process.
 This can be done with mimikatz via the `crypto::capi` command.
+If you are trying to export device certificates that are not exportable, mimikatz can instead patch the memory of the running lsass.exe process to bypass protections using the `crypto::cng` command.

+Alternatively, you may extract the private keys manually using DPAPI operations.
+Use the user's DPAPI masterkey, (or a password, domain DPAPI private key, or system backup key to first decrypt the user's masterkey) to extract and decrypt the user's certificates from the registry.
+This can be done with SharpDPAPI or mimikatz.
+For more details, checkout the THEFT2 and THEFT3 sections of SpecterOps's whitepaper: [Certified Pre-Owned](https://posts.specterops.io/certified-pre-owned-d95910965cd2).
+(Really you should just read that whole paper.)

 ```
 Examples: